xray-imaging/xdeep/README.md

 ### Data preparation
 #### Model pretraining
-Download the high resolution and low resolution image data from [REDS dataset](https://seungjunnah.github.io/Datasets/reds) to the datasets directory at train
+Download the high resolution and low resolution image data from [REDS dataset](https://seungjunnah.github.io/Datasets/reds) to the datasets directory at the same level of file compile_dataset.ipynb
 Once downloaded, the images can be converted to gray-scale by running